A Day trip from Dubrovnik to Mostar

 The scars of the Bosnian war are still present all across this resilient country.
 An obvious example of this is an abandoned building in Mostar.
 This old bank was used as a sniper tower during the war.
 It is not safe to go inside but the bullet holes in the wall are a firm reminder of the suffering that was endured in this part of Europe.

-Where to Eat During you Day Trip to Mostar
+Where to Eat During your Day Trip from Dubrovnik to Mostar

 Hindin Han

 Delicious, traditional food is served at Hindin Han.
-You can enjoy it while admiring the stunning view over the Neretva River.
+You can enjoy it while admiring the stunning view over the Neretva River, which is a must in Mostar.

 Teco